-SfAA offers several Student Travel Awards to help offset some of the expences for traveling to the Annual Meeting in Norfolk.
+SfAA offers several Student Travel Awards to help offset some of the expences for traveling to the Annual Meeting in Salt Lake City, UT, March 22-26, 2022.
 Please visit the links below to review the eligibility.
 Deadline for submission is December 20.
 Click here for online submissions.

-John Bodley Student Travel Award: honors an international scholar whose career focused on the impact of development on indigenous peoples.
-Awarded each year to a student presenting a paper/poster at the SfAA Annual Meeting.
+John Bodley Student Travel Award: honors an international scholar whose career focused on the impact of development on indigenous peoples. $500 awarded each year to a student presenting a paper/poster at the SfAA Annual Meeting.

 The Human Rights Defender Travel Award: provides a $500 travel scholarship each year for a student to attend the annual meetings of the Society.

 The Del Jones Memorial Travel Award: intended to increase minority participation in SfAA, particularly African American participation.
-Supports a travel grant of $500 for a student to attend the annual meeting of the Society.
+Supports two travel grants of $500 for students to attend the annual meeting of the Society.

 The Gil Kushner Memorial Travel Award: in memory of Gil Kushner’s pathbreaking work in anthropology and his dedication to students’ ability to experience early field research.
 Two awards of $500 each are available to students accepted to the annual meeting and presenting work concerned with the persistence of cultural groups.